Food is Love. Food Is Medicine.

 Confronting the growing problem of food insecurity and its relation to chronic disease, Project Open Hand and Zuckerberg San Francisco General Hospital have

-partnered to create a fully intergrated program of primary care, medically tailored and 100% nutritious meals as well as related services among the medically underserved adults of the Bay Area.
+partnered to create a fully integrated program of primary care, medically tailored and 100% nutritious meals as well as related services among the medically underserved adults of the Bay Area.
 The partnership, which launched in January of 2016, involves select SFGH patients experiencing a high volume of hospitalization and readmission rates due to chronic congestive heart failure, will be referred to Project Open Hand.
-Discharged patients receive a bag of healthy groceries from Project Open Hand and are offered opporutunities to participate in the study conducted by Project Open Hand nutritionists.
+Discharged patients receive a bag of healthy groceries from Project Open Hand and are offered opportunities to participate in the study conducted by Project Open Hand nutritionists.
 Project Open Hand and ZSGH have partnered to implement this pioneering program within the public healthcare system in recognition of the impact and value of Food as Medicine as well as the nation’s alarming trend of congestive heart failure.
 According to the Centers for Disease Control and Prevention, upwards of 5 million Americans suffer from congestive heart failure, leading to an estimated $35 billion in U.S. healthcare costs each year.

 Adults With Disabilities Meal Program at 730 Polk Street